onfido/onfido-android-sdk/README.md

 ## Overview

-The Onfido Android SDK provides a drop-in set of screens and tools for Android applications to capture identity documents and selfie photos and videos for the purpose of identity verification.
+The Onfido Android SDK provides a drop-in set of screens and tools for Android applications to capture identity documents and selfie photos, videos and motion captures for the purpose of identity verification.

 It offers a number of benefits to help you create the best identity verification experience for your customers:

-- Carefully designed UI to guide your customers through the entire photo and video capture process
+- Carefully designed UI to guide your customers through the entire photo, video or motion capture process
-- Modular design to help you seamlessly integrate the photo and video capture process into your application flow
+- Modular design to help you seamlessly integrate the photo, video or motion capture process into your application flow
 - Advanced image quality detection technology to ensure the quality of the captured images meets the requirement of the Onfido identity verification process, guaranteeing the best success rate
 - Direct image upload to the Onfido service, to simplify integration

-⚠️ Note: The SDK is only responsible for capturing and uploading photos and videos.
+⚠️ Note: The SDK is only responsible for capturing and uploading photos, videos and motion captures.
 You still need to access the [Onfido API](https://documentation.onfido.com/) to manage applicants and perform checks.

 ![Various views from the SDK](screenshots.jpg "")
 ![Various views from the SDK](gifs.gif "")